iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 done
 ```

-## List experiments based on a commit, tag or branch
+## List experiments based on a specific commit, tag or branch

-The `--rev` option allows to specify a Git reference (commit, tag or branch
+The `--rev` option allows to specify a Git commit, tag or branch
-name) to list the experiments attached to it.
+name to list the experiments based on to it.

 For example, to list of experiments in a Git repository stemmed from a
-particular commit.
+particular commit:

 ```dvc
 $ dvc exp list origin --rev 23ceb4a